Yrahcaz7/The-Septenary-Forest/documentation/buyables.md

 - `sellOne()`, `sellAll()`: **optional**.
 Called when the button is pressed.
 The standard use would be to decrease/reset the amount of the buyable, and possibly return some currency to the player.

-- `canSellOne()`, `canSellAll()`: **optional**. booleans determining whether or not to show the buttons.
+- `canSellOne()`, `canSellAll()`: **optional**.
+Booleans determining whether or not to show the buttons.
 If "canSellOne/All" is absent but "sellOne/All" is present, the appropriate button will always show.

 To add a respec button, or something similar, add the respecBuyables function to the main buyables object (not individual buyables).
 You can use these features along with it: